What Is a Network Administrator?

 Gain Experience

-Students who build field experience before entering the job market can bolster their resumes and increase their starting salaries.
+Students who build field experience before entering the job market can bolster their resumes and increase their starting salaries as an entry level network administrator.
 Learners can gain experience in many ways, including through internships and jobs, while earning their degrees.
 Most network administrator degrees do not require internships, but internship positions provide learners with more experience and networking opportunities.

 Many network administrator programs offer students opportunities to work with the same technology they use and manage once on the job.
 As these students gain valuable skills, experience, and certifications, they can better market themselves to future employers.